Ferreira family: Background

 Dan Ferreira is a fan of Elvis Presley, portrayed as a womaniser and a bully.
-He claims to be a widower, talking about his wife as being dead, both to the neighbours and his children, but they have merely separated after she had an affair with his best friend, with whom she moved in with.
+He claims to be a widower, talking about his wife as being dead, both to the neighbours and his children, but they have merely separated after she had an affair with his best friend, whom she moved in with.
 Ash is portrayed as the intelligent member of the family, the standard of his education being much higher than his siblings, so much so that he is a lecturer.
 He has an on/off problem with gambling, something that presumably led to the breakup of his first marriage, before he is seen on screen.
 Kareena is in a relationship with Tariq, though it is not a sexual one.
 Ronny works as a DJ under the name DJ Ronny Flawless, and Tariq is his best friend and promoter.

 2003–2005

 The Ferreiras move to Albert Square in 2003.
 Kareena and Adi run a clothes stall on the market, Ash starts working at the local community centre, and Ronny earns money as a disc jockey, managed by his friend, Tariq, whom Dan dislikes.
 It transpires that Tariq is in a secret relationship with Kareena, but the Ferreiras discover this after they split up, causing further animosity between Tariq and Dan.

 Dan starts a relationship with Shirley Benson (Robyn Moore), telling her that his wife, Pushpa, is dead.
 He takes her to a wedding as his guest, but Pushpa arrives, introducing herself and exposing Dan's lie.
 Shirley then breaks up with him.
 The Ferreiras help Shirley to deal with her neighbour from hell, Gavin Sharp (Steve Nicolson), which leads to Shirley and Ash becoming close and starting a secret relationship.
 Shirley is unhappy that Ash refuses to tell anyone about their relationship, as he knows his father will be furious if he discovers them together.
 Ash reveals to Shirley that he is a compulsive gambler and he lost his house and ruined his marriage in the process; Dan had bailed him out.
 He says he owes his father everything and he is not willing to hurt him.
 Dan attempts to woo Shirley again, forcing her to confess her relationship with Ash.
 This causes friction between the Ferreiras, and Ash breaks up with Shirley to keep the peace.

 Ronny's love life is equally unsettled.
 He begins dating Kelly Taylor (Brooke Kinsella), but ends the relationship when he discovers her past as a prostitute and begins dating Kelly's best friend, Zoe Slater (Michelle Ryan).
 This abruptly ends when Kelly witnesses Ronny kissing another woman.
 Meanwhile, Adi has a romance with Sasha Perkins (Jemma Walker), a pole dancer and escort, who he initially pays to pretend to be his girlfriend.
 He strives to impress his father but fails.
 Dan disappears suddenly and clears out the family's bank account, leaving his children £12,000 in mortgage arrears.
 The truth behind his disappearance is never revealed.